Man linked to 4 killings suspected of being in US illegally

 RENO, Nevada — Authorities investigating four recent Nevada killings say murder charges are pending against a man suspected of being in the U.S. illegally.

-Nineteen-year-old Wilbur Martinez-Guzman was arrested Saturday in Carson City and is being held on burglary and other charges.
+Wilbur Martinez-Guzman, 20, was arrested Saturday in Carson City and is being held on possession of stolen property, burglary and immigration charges.

+Authorities say they expect to file murder charges against him in the coming days in the shooting deaths of an elderly Reno couple and two women who lived near the town of Gardnerville.

-Carson City Sheriff Ken Furlong says federal immigration authorities told his office Martinez-Guzman had lived in Carson City about a year and was in the country illegally.
+Carson City Sheriff Ken Furlong said at a Sunday news conference that federal immigration authorities told his office Martinez-Guzman had lived in Carson City for about a year and was in the country illegally.

-Furlong said Monday he didn’t know where Martinez-Guzman is originally from.
-He doesn’t yet have an attorney.
+Furlong said Monday he didn’t know where Martinez-Guzman is originally from, and a message left with U.S. Immigration and Customs Enforcement was not immediately returned.
+President Donald Trump mentioned the killings Monday in a tweet calling for his long-promised border wall.

-A 56-year-old woman was found dead Jan.
-10 in her Gardnerville Ranchos home, and a 74-year-old woman was found dead in her nearby home Jan.
-13. An elderly couple was found dead in their Reno home Wednesday.
+Authorities say Connie Koontz, 56, was found dead Jan.
+10 in her home in Gardnerville Ranchos, about 15 miles (24 kilometers) south of Carson City.
+Three days later, 74-year-old Sophia Renken was found dead in her home about a mile from where Koontz lived.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show Martinez-Guzman is 20 years old, not 19.